KSPT

 KSPT (1400 AM) is a radio station broadcasting a news talk information format, licensed to Sandpoint, Idaho, United States.
-The station is currently owned by Blue Sky Broadcasting Inc. and features programming from ABC Radio and Premiere Radio Networks.
+The station is currently owned by Blue Sky Broadcasting Inc. and features programming from ABC News Radio, Bloomberg Radio, ESPN Radio, Compass Media Networks, Premiere Networks, and Westwood One.

 KSPT shares studios and offices with its sister stations at 327 Marion Avenue in Sandpoint.